nick-at/looker-cooker/README.md

   42_Monthly_Revenue.sql    # Compiled SQL
 ```

-Progress is tracked in `manifest.json` — interrupt it, re-run it, it picks up where it left off.
+Progress is tracked in `manifest.json`.
+Interrupt it, re-run it, it picks up where it left off.

 ## Getting started